 You can say it's your hunch, a sixth sense that tells you if something is bad or not.

 This form of mastery is "passive", you don't have to explain to yourself how it works.
-As usual, remember that you should be able to convert inputs into value.

 Once you work on enough projects, you start understanding what moves the needle and what doesn't: